PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 missing tensor-`value` error.
 It deliberately does not add other ONNX Constant attribute encodings or change registry dispatch.
 Focused owner and contract coverage plus the core/architecture/TensorFlow-boundary gate are green.

+The remaining special branch in the ONNX node loop performs demand-driven shape reconciliation before Attention, Gather, GatherElements, LayerNormalization, MatMul, and MultiHeadAttention.
+Characterization now fixes its exact trigger: at least one wrapped input must still have rank zero or one, must not carry constant data, and must have no raw shape hint.
+Non-target ops, known rank-two-or-higher inputs, explicit rank-one hints, and constant tensors remain no-ops.

+A strict expected-failure architecture contract requires one TensorFlow-independent `core.shape_readiness` owner to hold the target-op set, unresolved-input predicate, and reconciliation call.
+The lowerer must call it once with the wrapped node and `LoweringContext`, eliminating the per-node nested closure while preserving the demand-driven scan boundary.
+Production is unchanged at this characterization checkpoint.